Manalelaidouni/Caption-Web-App/README.md

 <br>

+**A BIT OF A LATE UPDATE BUT HERE IT IS** :  Since my AWS Free Tier period was over, I was being charged for the running resources — which is an overkill — so I terminated the instance to prevent unwanted charges, that means the link above is no longer working.

 ## About 📃

 > Image Captioning task generates text description for a given image which requires understanding of both Computer Vision and Natural Language Processing (NLP) fields, because it learns the neural representation  in both the image and the text and the relationship  between the visual features derived from the first and the semantic information derived from the latter.
 This eventually leads to the semantic understanding of images by the model.